-After we selected the Phoenix location as our next DC (data center), we had to negotiate the contract.
-We’re going to skip that part of the process because, unless you’re a lawyer, it’s a long, boring process.
+After we selected the Phoenix location as our next data center, we had to negotiate the contract.
+We’re going to skip that part of the process because unless you’re a lawyer, it’s a long, boring process.
 Let’s just say we wanted to be ready to move in once the contract was signed.
-That meant we had to gather up everything we needed and order a bunch of other things like networking equipment, racks, storage pods, cables, etc. We decided to use our Sacramento DC as the staging point and started gathering what was going to be needed in Phoenix.
+That meant we had to gather up everything we needed and order a bunch of other things like networking equipment, racks, Storage Pods, cables, etc. We decided to use our Sacramento data center as the staging point and started gathering what was going to be needed in Phoenix.

-So by Day 0, we had amassed multiple pallets of cabinets, network gear, PDUs, tools, hard drives, carts, Guido, and more.
-And yes, for all you Guido fans he is still with us and he now resides in Phoenix.
-Everything was wrapped and loaded into a 53-foot semi-truck that was driven the 755 miles (1,215 km) from Sacramento, California to Phoenix, Arizona.
+So by day 0, we had amassed multiple pallets of cabinets, network gear, power distribution units (PDUs), tools, hard drives, carts, Guido, and more.
+And yes, for all you Guido fans, he is still with us and he now resides in Phoenix.
+Everything was wrapped and loaded into a 53ft semi-truck that was driven the 755 miles (1,215km) from Sacramento, California to Phoenix, Arizona.

-We sent a crew of 5 people to Phoenix with the goal of going from empty space to being ready to accept data in one week.
-The truck from Sacramento arrived mid-morning and work started unloading and marshaling the pallets and boxes into one area, while the racks were placed near their permanent location on the DC floor.
+We sent a crew of five people to Phoenix with the goal of going from empty space to being ready to accept data in one week.
+The truck from Sacramento arrived mid-morning and work started unloading and marshaling the pallets and boxes into one area, while the racks were placed near their permanent location on the data center floor.

 Day 2 was spent primarily working with the racks.
 First they were positioned to their precise location on the data center floor.
 They were then anchored down and tied together.
-We started with 2 rows of twenty-two racks each, with twenty being for storage pods and two being for networking equipment.
-By the end of the week there will be 4 rows of racks installed.
+We started with two rows of 22 racks each, with 20 being for Storage Pods and two being for networking equipment.
+By the end of the week, there will be four rows of racks installed.

-While one team continued to work on the racks, another team began the process a getting the racks connected to the electricty and running the network cables to the network distribution racks.
-Once that was done, networking gear and rack-based PDUs (Power Distribution Units) were installed in the racks.
+While one team continued to work on the racks, another team began the process a getting the racks connected to the electricity and running the network cables to the network distribution racks.
+Once that was done, networking gear and rack-based PDUs were installed in the racks.

 Our initial set-up goal was to build out five Backblaze Vaults.
-Each Vault is comprised of twenty Storage Pods.
+Each Vault is comprised of 20 Storage Pods.
 Four of the Vaults were filled with 45 drive Storage Pods and one was filled with 60 drive Storage Pods.
-That’s 4,800 hard drives to install — thank goodness we don’t use those rubber bands around the drives anymore.
+That’s 4,800 hard drives to install—thank goodness we don’t use those rubber bands around the drives anymore.

-With the storage pods in place, Day 6 was spent routing network and power cables to the individual pods.
-A critical part of the process is to label every wire so you know where it comes from and where it goes too.
+With the Storage Pods in place, day 6 was spent routing network and power cables to the individual Pods.
+A critical part of the process is to label every wire so you know where it comes from and where it goes, too.
 Once labeled, wires are bundled together and secured to the racks in a standard pattern.
-Not only does this make things look neat, it standardizes where you’ll find each cable across the hundreds of racks that are in the DC.
+Not only does this make things look neat, it standardizes where you’ll find each cable across the hundreds of racks that are in the data center.

 With all the power and networking finished, it was time to test the installation.
 Most of the Storage Pods light up with no problem, but there were a few that failed.
 These failures are quickly dealt with, and one by one each Backblaze Vault is registered into our monitoring and administration systems.
 By the end of the day, all five Vaults were ready.